tingerrr/masters-thesis/src/de/chapters/4-persistent-data-structures.typ

 ]

 #todo[
-  After this quote they start talking how lazy evaluation is needed to make this work in a persistent setting.
+  After this quote they start talking about how lazy evaluation is needed to make this work in a persistent setting.
 ]

 Wir erweitern den Begriff der Sicherheit einer Ebene $t$ mit $d$ _Digits_ als